Young Scholars Program

 Services Students Receive

 Once identified, students work with the YS specialists in a small group setting on a regular basis.
 Lessons taught provide creative and critical thinking opportunities for students to question, explore, and investigate.
-Learning activities are also connected to students’ diverse backgrounds as well as to content taught in the regular classroom.
-Students also have the opportunity to attend a week long summer day camp.
+Learning activities are also connected to students’ backgrounds as well as to content taught in the regular classroom.
+Many students also have the opportunity to attend a week long summer day camp.
 Information about day camp comes home with each YS student in the spring of the year.

 Young Scholars are held to high standards and performance expectations.
 This increases the likelihood that YS students will pursue advanced level coursework in both middle school and high school.
 The long term goal for YS students is to participate and succeed in Advanced Placement courses in high school and to become college and career ready.